lbc-team/ens-docs/contract-api-reference/.eth-permanent-registrar/controller.md

 }
 ```

-{% hint style="info" %}
-For clarity, this example is written using async rather than callbacks.
+> For clarity, this example is written using async rather than callbacks.
 As a result, this example works in web3 1.0.x; note that it will not work in the web3 injected by MetaMask, as this presently is an older version lacking async support.
-{% endhint %}
-{% endtab %}
-{% endtabs %}

 ## 读取操作